Shanghai Madness

 Shanghai Madness is a 1933 American Pre-Code drama film directed by John G. Blystone and starring Spencer Tracy, Fay Wray, Ralph Morgan, and Albert Conti.
 It was released by Fox Film Corporation.

 Plot

 After attacking and destroying a Chinese outpost, an American officer is dismissed from the US Navy and instead finds himself in charge of a gunboat and tries to prevent a mission being overrun by Communist insurgents.

+Production

+An early advertisement for the film touts a different director and a different leading lady.